kamal1512/Disaster-Tweet-Prediction/README.md

 • This repository consists of files required to deploy a Machine Learning Web App created with Flask on Heroku platform.

-• Please find the below link of the deployed model in Heroku:<br />
+• Please find the below link of the deployed model in Heruko:<br />
 _https://disaster-tweet.herokuapp.com/_

 • A small GIF about the web app: